-The business world is full of gurus and coaches telling you how to rise to the top, get noticed and create 6-figures businesses.
-It’s in your face, unrealistic and overwhelming.
+The business world is full of gurus and coaches telling you that to be successful, you have to rise to the top, get noticed and create 6-figures businesses.

-It teaches aspiring business owners to strive for ridiculous income goals, instead of their happiness and guides them towards a life filled with excessive pressure, at the expense of their values.
+This type of business model (perhaps the opposite of a minimalist business) teaches aspiring business owners to strive for ridiculous income goals, instead of their happiness.
+It also guides them towards a life filled with excessive pressure, at the expense of their values.

 What is a minimalist business?